While Everyone Wants Answers, Air Crash Investigations Cannot be Rushed

 Whatever the cause(s) of the Flight ET302 disaster, you can be sure that investigators will objectively evaluate every plausible explanation, from software issues, inadequate training, and catastrophic mechanical failure to terrorism and pilot suicide.

 Finally, it is worth noting that in 2013 aviation authorities grounded Boeing’s mold-breaking 787 Dreamliner.
-It is now success.
+It is now a success.

 Related Post